nestordemeure/breviarium/data/english.md

 ### Uncovering Secrets

 Engage even people of low status in conversation.
-Overcome by kindness, especially if you grease their palms with gold, they will disclose everything (the same can be achieved through boys, but with risk).
+Overcome by kindness, especially if you grease their palms with gold, they will likely tell you everything you want to know.
+(You can also gather information by engaging young men, but this comes with certain risks.)

-Set Servants against each other, so they will betray each other's secrets.
+Set servants against each other, so they will betray each other's secrets.

-However, always keep your promises to everyone, or they will lose trust in you.
+However, it is crucial to always keep your promises to everyone.
+Failing to do so will cause them to lose trust in you.

 Do not act on information without verifying it first.

 ### Discerning the Intention Behind Someone's Words

-First, consider his reasons and determine if they align with his stated actions, his usual behavior, or the actions of which he is suspected.
-Also, observe whether they act more fervently or more remissly than usual.
+First, examine a person's motives and assess whether they are consistent with their claimed actions, typical behavior, or the actions they are suspected of committing.
+Additionally, note if the person is acting more passionately or more cautiously than they typically do.

-If he is not acting on his own behalf, or if he suddenly changes opinion with fervor, it will be a sign he has received bribes.
+If a person is not acting in their own interest, or if they abruptly change their stance with great zeal, it may indicate that they have been bribed.

-If after the reasons have been well refuted he does not acquiesce, he is not acting in those ways.
+If a person does not agree after their stated reasons have been thoroughly disproven, they are not genuinely motivated by those reasons.

-Similarly, if their arguments that are too elaborate, subtle, far-fetched, contrary to nature, or frivolous, and yet fervently pursues the cause, it is a sign they are not acting on their own behalf.
+Likewise, if someone offers excessively complex, subtle, implausible, unnatural, or trivial arguments while passionately advocating for a cause, it indicates that they are not acting in their own interest.

-If on different occasions, when promoting the same thing, he alleges different reasons, neglecting the former ones; because we tend to forget arguments that do not originate from our own thoughts.
+If an individual advocates for the same position on multiple occasions but offers different justifications each time, disregarding their previous reasons, it is likely because people often struggle to remember arguments that do not stem from their own ideas.

-Send someone to deal with him confidently in the name of friendship and to frankly inquire about the cause.
-Then he will betray everything else.
+Send someone to approach the person confidently in the name of friendship and to frankly inquire about the cause.
+This will uncover the person's true motivations.

 ### Avoiding Offense

-If you have shown yourself more difficult or less free to someone in granting some request, take care not to show yourself liberal in a similar matter, however inferior or equal, within any period of time.
-Otherwise, you will either excite distrust toward yourself or hatred between them.
+If you have been reluctant or less generous in granting someone's request, be careful not to be overly generous to others in a similar situation for some time afterward, even if it seems minor.
+Otherwise, you will either arouse distrust towards yourself or incite hatred between the parties involved.

-Never increase severity toward those you govern unless you also increase favors at the same time, for you will either incur hatred or contempt.
-But if you increase both, you will mix love with fear.
+Never increase severity toward those you govern unless you also increase rewards or benefits at the same time; otherwise, you will either incur hatred or contempt.
+If you increase both severity and rewards, you will mix love with fear.

-If you begin something new that offends the eyes of others or the Prince, lead him to see the fault as an example, and the envy will be mitigated by the multitude.
+If you introduce something new that offends others or your superior, present it as a common occurrence, and the widespread nature of the fault will lessen the envy towards you.

-If you are believed to be the author of hateful counsels, do some good things openly among the people, such as remitting tributes, punishments, etc., especially to those who are accepted by the people.
+If you are believed to be the source of an unpopular policy, openly perform good deeds among the people, such as reducing taxes or punishments, especially for those well-liked by the public.

-If you are planning something unusual, first meet secretly with a theologian, etc., and win him over to your side, so that they may publicly advise, promote, and even compel you to do the same.
+If you are planning something unusual, first meet secretly with a theologian or another influential figure and win this person over to your side, so that they may publicly advise, promote, and even compel you to follow through with your plan.

-When you are about to impose new laws, show the necessity, and deliberate with the prudent about establishing it; or at least let there be a rumor that you used their counsel, and thus you are more prudent.
-Then, rejecting their advice, impose other laws by your own judgment.
+When you are about to impose new laws, demonstrate their necessity and deliberate with the prudent about establishing them.
+Alternatively, let there be a rumor that you sought their counsel, making you appear more prudent.
+You can then, rejecting their advice, impose other laws by your own judgment.

-Do not procure a wife, maidservant, etc. for anyone, or persuade them to a certain state of life.
+Do not procure a wife, maidservant, or other personal roles for anyone, or persuade them to a certain state of life.

 Beware of acting as the executor of a will.

 If you are in someone's retinue while he is organizing and commanding his household, be present indeed, but do not suggest or assist with the methods.

-It happens that if someone comes to a new place, he may too freely extol the old ways and persons.
-You should be cautious in the common error.
+When someone comes to a new place, they may too freely praise the old ways and people.
+Be cautious not to fall into this common mistake.

-Even if you feel the contrary, follow the more lax opinion, whether in matters of conscience or in others, yet preach the stricter one.
+Even if you personally disagree, follow the more lenient opinion in matters of conscience or other areas, while publicly advocating for the more stringent position.

 In the presence of no one should you show that you have power over superiors or have obtained a favor.

-Thus, in the presence of no one should you reveal your opinion about another in any confidence.
+In the presence of no one should you reveal your opinion about another in any confidence.

-Always soothe a superior with profit, in whatever office you may be.
+Always please a superior by generating profit or benefits, regardless of your position.

 It is better to be somewhat, or at least apparently, lax with subjects rather than strict.

-If you hear that a presumed friend has spoken ill of you, do not reproach him.
-You will make an enemy of one who until now was indifferent.
+If you hear that a presumed friend has spoken ill of you, do not reproach them.
+You will make an enemy of someone who, until now, was indifferent.

 Do not wish to know all the secrets of the great.
 If it happens to be divulged from elsewhere, suspicion will oppress you.

 If someone is going to do something pleasing to you, e.g. congratulate, greet, etc., show that it is most pleasing to you.
 Otherwise, you will overturn it in the future.

-If someone does not keep his word or deed as promised, do not reproach him.
+If someone does not keep their word or deed as promised, do not reproach them.
 You will gain nothing but hatred.

 As much as you can, allow yourself to be defeated by your lord in games, in which the contest is always about glory, not about any loss to you.
-Thus you are strong if you conquer other men, even if you are conquered by your lord alone.
+Thus, you are strong if you conquer others, even if you are conquered by your lord alone.

 In whatever familiarity you may have with your lord, never forget reverence and submission.
 Otherwise, he will think that familiarity breeds contempt.